 - Proven technology ensures highly reliable fit-and-forget operation with no manual intervention

 - Robust, metal-cased inductive Smart Sensors are ideal for easy integration

-- Multi-channel monitoring circuitry allows users to define up to nn customized output thresholds
+- Multi-channel monitoring circuitry allows users to define up to 5 customized output thresholds

 - Sophisticated sensing electronics deliver high-precision analog output signals

 - High-speed device-to-device communication enables decentralized data-processing and decision making